Looking for things to do in Ireland? Start with eating all the things. Irish food is

-I’d like to set the record straight about Ireland.
+I’d like to set the record straight about Irish food.

-Ireland’s food culture gets a bad rep among travellers as being “boring” or “bad,” and I’m not sure where this urban myth originates.
+Irish food gets a bad rep among travellers as being “boring” or “bad,” and I’m not sure where this urban myth originates.
 The truth is, the Emerald Isle is a gastronomic playground for foodies and ale enthusiasts.
 And we’re talking about more than just Guinness beer and Irish stew.

 There are loads of farm to fork experiences, culinary institutes, food festivals, award-winning restaurants, and microbreweries to explore.
 In recent years, upscale Szechuan, Indian, and Thai restaurants have popped up across Dublin, some serving exceptional Irish fusions.
 There’s so much more than meat and potatoes.